 - increases the body’s sensitivity to insulin,

-- contributes to better control of blood glucose levels, and
+- contributes to better control of blood glucose levels,

 - decreases blood pressure, cholesterol, and the risk of developing cardiovascular disease.